 Being told there is something wrong with your baby will have an emotional impact on you.
 This is very normal, even if your baby has not been diagnosed with a life-threatening condition or one considered by others as 'serious'.
 Everyone is unique and there is no 'right' way to feel.
-If it would help to talk, please feel able to call the ARC Helpline.
-You may also find it helpful to talk to the health professionals caring for you or with a counsellor.
+If it would help to talk, please feel able to call the ARC helpline.
+You may also find it helpful to talk to the healthcare professionals caring for you or with a counsellor.

 It may be that you are and always have been certain about continuing the pregnancy.
 You may not have been offered a termination because your baby has been diagnosed with a treatable condition.
 For some parents however, it may have been very difficult to make the decision whether or not to continue with the pregnancy.
 You may still be struggling with your decision.
 You may be waiting for the outcome of further tests and scans.